How Facial Gua Sha Can Transform Your Skin & How to Perform it Like a Pro

 Place your finger between your eyebrows and hold it down gently.

 Use light to medium pressure and begin to pull up toward your hairline

 Make sure that it stays flat around the curve of your forehead.

 When you reach the hairline, massage with the wiggle.

 Note that this is a stroke that passes through your third eye, which is super relaxing, and at this time of the treatment, you might start to feel sleepy.

 Before you move on…

-Before you move on to the other side of your face, take a moment an check the differences on the two sides of your face now.
-What you might notice on the side you just treated: the brow is more lifted, the eye is more open, cheek lifted, jaw more sculpted.
+Before you move on to the other side of your face, take a moment and check the differences on the two sides of your face now.
+What you might notice on the side you just treated: the brow is more lifted, the eye is more open, cheek lifted, and jaw more sculpted.

 When you’ve done both sides, you should notice that your skin looks smoother and more even, more lifted and sculpted, but most importantly that you feel more relaxed and less tense.